JohnTrecker/chatterdash/README.md

 ## Synopsis

-Thank you for taking the time to review my code!
-ChatterDash is a simple front end chat app that consumes the API in server.js.
+ChatterDash is a simple chat app that consumes the API found in server.js.
 The client uses a proxy server with create-react-app pointing to localhost:8080.
 Enjoy!

 ## Installation